floor9design-ltd/local.vagrant/README.md

 ## Features

-The system is preconfiured to set up all dependencies for:
+The system is preconfigured to set up all dependencies for:

 * php
 * mysql